Kallang–Paya Lebar Expressway: History

 A 2.8 km-long Kallang Expressway (KLE) was envisioned as early as 1981, serving as a link between the Pan Island Expressway (PIE) and East Coast Parkway (ECP).
 It would have become the shortest expressway in Singapore if it was built.

 The modern Kallang–Paya Lebar Expressway (KPE) was first conceptualised in the preliminary plans of 1997, merging the KLE and the Paya Lebar Expressway (PLE) into a single expressway.

 Construction on KPE started in the year 2001, and was fully completed in 2008.
 On 23 June 2007, the northern end of the expressway between Tampines Road from the new Defu Flyover and the Tampines Expressway was opened to traffic, and was temporarily named Tampines Service Road.
-Tampines Road will therefore no longer connect with the Tampines Expressway at the Tampines Flyover.
+At the same time, Tampines Road was re-routed to no longer connect with the Tampines Expressway at the Tampines Flyover.
 The Defu Flyover along Tampines Road, along with the traffic signals, were commissioned on the same day from 1000 hours.

 On 27 July 2007, the LTA announced the opening of the southern ECP-PIE section of the expressway (Phase 1) to traffic on 26 October that year.
 The entire expressway opened to traffic on 20 September 2008.
+An official opening was held on 19 October.